Artist's Statement

 Sharing that feeling with others is the reason I paint.

-I feel an affinity with abstract expressionists of the mid-20th century, sharing the belief that relationships of color, space, and texture powerfully convey aspects of human experience in purely visual terms.
+I feel an affinity with abstract expressionists of the mid-20th century, sharing the Formalist belief that relationships of color, space, and texture powerfully convey aspects of human experience in purely visual terms.

 - David Michael Slonim